 Just like insulating your walls or roof, insulating your hot water tank is an easy and inexpensive way to improve energy efficiency and save you money each month.
 Check to see if your tank has insulation with an R-value of at least 24.

 If not, consider insulating your water tank to save up to 9% in water heating costs.
-You can very inexpensive find pre-cut water heater blankets.
+You can find inexpensive pre-cut water heater blankets like this Frost King All Season Water Heater Insulation Blanket.
 If you don’t know your water heater tank’s R-value, touch it.
 A tank that is warm to the touch is heating the water but also the area in which it is located and needs additional insulation.

 Smart power strips